Welcome

 Welcome to the website for the Conjoint Committee for the Recognition of Training in CT Coronary Angiography (CTCA).

-Specialists who perform CTCA in Australia and New Zealand should apply for recognition of their training in the procedure.
+Specialists who perform CTCA in Australia and New Zealand should apply for recogntion of their training in the procedure.

 Cardiac CT Events